 Mr. Hunter called Jason’s name.
 He talked about the number of images he took, the guard at the parking structure, Ron’s suggestions for positioning his images, and how he placed the image of the sculpture in the library on top of the headshots, how he used Photoshop and ended up with over six hundred layers in his file.
 There were a lot of questions from the other students when he finished, and Mr. Hunter allowed them to run on for a few minutes, so Jason’s presentation ran about twice as long as the others.

 Marcus came next.
 He went to the Auto Museum in Blackhawk and took pictures of the famous cars, taking only the grills and the front of each car.
 He arranged them, and he spent a lot of time making sure that the colors were as vibrant as possible.
-He described the add-ons to Photoshop Express that he used to adjust the individual images for the maximum yet realistic color.
+He described the plug-ins to Photoshop Express that he used to adjust the individual images for the maximum yet realistic color.

 After five more students showed their posters and described how they’d put them together, the class came to an end.
 Jason decided to pick up his portfolio now instead of walking all the way back to this part of the campus from the building where he had his seventh period Spanish class.
 He checked that the three posters and the envelope for Charlie Phillips were still there, and of course they were.
 The portfolio had a handle, so it turned out to be fairly easy to carry.

 His Spanish teacher cut the students a break.
 She read several funny stories, in Spanish of course, and it made the last class before spring break very enjoyable.
 Maybe not quite as enjoyable as it would have been if she’d let them leave early, but Jason knew that she couldn’t do that.
+It was school rules, needed because students had to complete a minimum number of hours each day.

 Finally, seventh period came to a close, and there seemed to be a sound like every single person on campus gave a huge sigh of relief simultaneously.
 He headed out to the front entrance of the campus to wait for Ron.
 After a few minutes he saw Ron walking in his direction, and they waved to each other.